shrey11-git/Depth_Map_Generator_demo/README.md

   - geopandas: Geospatial data support
 - Package Installer: pip for installing Python packages
 # ※ Project Structure
+- Note: The actual source code is not included.
+The following structure and descriptions are provided in /architecture as design references to illustrate how the codebase was organized.

 The project is organized into modular Python scripts, each handling a specific part of the pipeline:
 - main.py: Entry point for the application, orchestrating the pipeline and launching the GUI.
 Supports CLI execution for debugging.
 - gui.py: Implements the PyQt6-based GUI for user interaction, file selection, data preview, and visualization generation.